 JD Fox

-The Roadmaster, an album paying tribute to Oldham with songs that speak for themselves—no sophisticated arrangements, no big production, no vocal acrobatics.
-What you hear is what you get.
+Shortly after, JD Fox got in touch with Spooner Oldham, writer of 'Genie in the Jug', a song he had previously recorded in French, and hooked up with the Sunset Travelers, Holland’s finest roots band.
+Together, they recorded The Roadmaster, a tribute to Oldham with songs that speak for themselves—no sophisticated arrangements, no big production, no vocal acrobatics.
 That's how JD Fox likes it.
 And so does Spooner Oldham!

 "It was a pleasure to hear the songs Jan did on this album.
 He sings from the heart.
 He is a soulful person."